 Okay, so not the $25 as advertised.
-But that’s probably due to factors beyond my control in this scenario, such as the house type, its geographic location, and the preexisting fixtures, to name a few.
+That’s probably due to factors beyond my control, such as the house type, its geographic location, and preexisting fixtures, to name a few.
 Lemonade gave me the option to purchase my policy then and there online (via debit or credit card) or integrate my policy into my closing costs.
 Pretty snazzy.

 Lemonade Insurance Reviews: Are they sweet or sour?